 Branded CoolThink@JC, the computational thinking initiative is a HK$216 million project funded by The Hong Kong Jockey Club Charities Trust to enhance the computational thinking ability of upper primary school children (Primary 4-6) in Hong Kong.
 Running from November 2016, the four-year CoolThink@JC program is aimed at inspiring young school children to think digitally, who can then innovate to tackle challenges in any field in the future.

-"Children at the age of 9 to 11 is at the right age to build the foundation for computational thinking, as they start to develop the ability to conceptualize matters.
+"Children at the age of 9 to 11 are at the right age to build the foundation for computational thinking, as they start to develop the ability to conceptualize matters.
 With computational thinking, children can become creators of technology, instead of just consumers of technology," said Daniel Lai, programme director of CoolThink@JC.

 What is computational thinking?